Munich School of Robotics and Machine Intelligence

-The Organization Committee will evaluate the developed controllers on the testing racing track.
+The Evaluation Committee will evaluate the developed controllers on the testing racing track.
 The results will be announced during FUZZ IEEE 2021 conference in July 2021.

 Prospective participants must submit an application via the following form.
 Successfully registered teams will receive a package containing the simulation environment.
 The latest version of the simulation environment can be downloaded also from GitHub repository.

-The teams must submit MATLAB files containing their controller (and trajectory generator) to the Organization Committee via email by May 31, 2021.
+The teams must submit MATLAB files containing their controller (and trajectory generator) to the Organizers via email by May 31, 2021.

 |1||Controlman077||Huazhong University of Science and Technology|